 HOW CAN EMPLOYERS SUPPORT THEIR CURRENT WORKERS WITH THE BC PNP APPLICATION PROCESS?

 The best thing an employer can do is to familiarize themselves with the program criteria by reviewing the BC PNP Program Guide available on the BC PNP website.
 This will help them understand the program requirements and their obligations as an employer supporting a BC PNP application.
 Employers can also help their employees prepare for and schedule a language test at an accredited language test centre.
 While official language proficiency is not a requirement for all categories of the BC PNP, it is a factor that may increase an individual’s registration score which in turn increases the employee’s chances of receiving an invitation to apply.

+Most applications are reviewed and processed in 2-3 months.
 Check the BC PNP website for the most up-to-date information about their current processing times.

 Foreign workers who are Nominated by the BC PNP are eligible to apply to IRCC for permanent residence for themselves and their dependent family members under the Provincial Nominee class.
 The BC PNP may also support a nominee’s application to IRCC for a work permit if they need to renew an expiring work permit.

 HOW WILL THE CHANGES BENEFIT EMPLOYERS IN THE TOURISM AND HOSPITALITY INDUSTRY?

 The program can be a valuable tool for employers to retain their international workforce or recruit new international workers by supporting them to obtain permanent residence.
 BC PNP also continues to offer a pathway to permanent residence for entry level and semi-skilled workers in tourism occupations.